Thank you for your message. We will contact you shortly.

 The YMs are largely in their 20s and are just beginning to exert their influence.
 YMs have more recently attended college and are looking for their first job, or are upgrading to a second job.
 In the earlier stages of their careers, they are likely to be attracted to areas with strong job prospects, particularly in tech.
 With only 15% of first time home buyers under the age of 30, we assume YMs will generate demand for rented apartments for at least another seven to ten years.

-We have identified a group of established, but affordable tech hubs (Fig. 5).
+We have identified a group of established, but affordable tech hubs (Figure 5).
 In these hubs, tech jobs represent a sizeable component of the local economies (7.2% on average) and forward looking prospects are favorable.
 In the emerging wild card cities, the share of tech employment is marginally below the national average of 4.9%, but growth in tech has been strong and is expected to continue at a well-above average pace going forward.

 Millennials are the ‘rentership generation’